 - I have applied to the college.
 Is there a separate application process for the sonography programs?

 The applicant needs only to fill out one application per year.
-Only one major may be delcared at a time.
+Only one major may be declared at a time.
 If a student desires to change majors (or program) then a new application should be completed.
 Applications should be updated annually in order to be considered for the program.
-Students applying to the sonography program will first be accepted as a general occupational technology student.
+Students applying to the sonography program will first be accepted as general occupational technology students.
 The student may then begin taking classes to earn points to be selected into the sonography program.

 - How many students apply each year?